-Canon G7 X Mark II versus Canon T7i
+Canon G7 X Mark II vs T7i

 The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and February 2017.
 The G7X Mark II is a fixed lens compact, while the T7i is a DSLR.
 The cameras are based on an one-inch (G7X Mark II) and an APS-C (T7i) sensor.
-The G7X Mark II has a resolution of 20 megapixel, whereas the T7i provides 24 MP.
+The G7X Mark II has a resolution of 20 megapixels, whereas the T7i provides 24 MP.

-An illustration of the physical size and weight of the Canon G7 X Mark II and the Canon T7i is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon G7 X Mark II and the Canon T7i are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is considerably larger (103 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the T7i are weather-sealed.